spacebeam/research/web/spacebeam.org/content/updates/supervision.md

 runit's service supervision resolves dependencies for service daemons designed to be run by a supervisor process automatically.

-The service daemon (or the corresponding run script) schould behave as follows:
+The service daemon (or the corresponding run script) should behave as follows:

+- before providing the service, check if all services it depends on are available.
+If not, exit with an error, the supervisor will then try again.
+- write all logs through runit's logging facility.
+The `runsv` program takes care that all logs for the service are written safely to disk.
+- optionally when the service is told to become down, take down other services that depend on this one after disabling the service.